 In this blog post, we’ll explore a few of the challenges that still plague retailers when it comes to managing and operating a successful online shop.
 Here’s why ecommerce is still broken for brands and retailers:

 If you’re a fairly seasoned retailer, then it’s likely that the ecommerce platform you started out with is no longer the go-to industry standard.
 It’s no surprise—some of today’s leading business-class platforms were created before the first iPhone!
 Rather than addressing the technical debt, retailers often make or alter business and marketing decisions around their ecommerce platform’s limitations, as well as the constraints of their UX.
 Yet the more unaddressed technical debt you acquire, the more likely you will need to pay to fix it down the line.
 For instance, legacy systems often feature plugins that haven’t been checked for code quality, so one wrong move can break your entire site, resulting in lost time, money, and work.

 If you’re on a version of a ecommerce platform that is being deprecated, then you’ll need to migrate your site in order to stay secure, extensible, and cost-efficient.
-An open source SaaS or PaaS solution, like our Managed Platform, handles all of the technical upkeep for you, so your team can focus on marketing strategy.
+An open source SaaS or PaaS solution, like the Reaction Platform, handles all of the technical upkeep for you, so your team can focus on marketing strategy.
 By replatforming often, you’re effectively future-proofing your business from becoming obsolete.

 Talent is Hard to Come By

 Make sure the commerce platform you choose is actively building, improving, and refactoring its codebase to keep up with web development trends.
 The best way to do this is to look into open source projects with an active, growing community around it.
 Open source ecommerce platforms tend to have an ecosystem built around them, with good developer docs to boot.
 Learn more about open source, then check out our repo.